geb/geb/doc/manual/src/chapters/010-intro.md

     compile "@geb-group@:geb-core:@geb-version@", "org.seleniumhq.selenium:selenium-firefox-driver:@selenium-version@", "org.seleniumhq.selenium:selenium-support:@selenium-version@"

-Alternatively, if using an integration such as `geb-spock` or `geb-junit` you can depend on that instead of `geb-core`.
+Alternatively, if using an integration such as `geb-spock` or `geb-junit4` you can depend on that instead of `geb-core`.
+You can check out [the listing of all artifacts in `@geb-group@` group](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22@geb-group@%22) to see what's available.

 > Be sure to check the chapter on [build integrations](build-integrations.html) for information on using Geb with particular environments, like [Grails][grails].

+### Snapshot repository

+If you fancy living on the bleeding edge then you can try out Geb's snapshot artifacts located in [the Maven repository at https://oss.sonatype.org/content/repositories/snapshots](https://oss.sonatype.org/content/repositories/snapshots/@geb-group-dir@).